brijr/craft/README.md

 }
 ```

-This will handling the vertical and horizontal spacing, the max-width of the container, and the padding of the container and typography spacing.
+This will handle the vertical and horizontal spacing, the max-width of the container, and the padding of the container and typography spacing.
 You can also use the `Article` component to handle the layout of an article as the max-width is a bit smaller for readability.

+The new `Box` component provides a flexible way to create both flex and grid layouts.
+Use it for responsive designs and complex layouts.

 Check out the `craft.tsx` file to see how the components are styled and make changes accordingly.